 - David Devan, General Director and President, Opera Philadelphia

 - Joan Matabosch, Artistic Director, Teatro Real de Madrid

 - Sophie de Lint, Artistic Director, Zurich Opera and Director designate of Dutch National Opera

-- Fortunato Ortombina, Artistic Director, Teatro La Fenice, Venice
+- Fortunato Ortombina, Superintendent, Teatro La Fenice, Venice

 - Pål Christian Moe, Casting Consultant for Glyndebourne and Bayerische Staatsoper Munich